learn-co-curriculum/node-modules-path/README.md

 Error: ENOENT: no such file or directory, open 'data/customers.csv'
 ```

-Note: If you're wondering why the heck run it from a parent folder, let us tell you: your application need to be robust, versatile and flexible enough so anyone can run it from anywhere, parent or any other folder.
+Note: If you're wondering why the heck run it from a parent folder, your application needs to be robust, versatile and flexible enough so anyone can run it from anywhere, parent or any other folder.
 Think about deploying your app to AWS.
 The Ubuntu script will need to run your app from its location!
 Another example would be a CLI tool like grunt/gulp/webpack.
 Developers run them in any location.

 The error tells us that there's no such directory and in fact that's true.
 Our data folder is in `node-modules-path`, and not in its parent folder.
 One option is to edit the file to reflect the change: